nushell/nushell.github.io/book/working_with_tables.md

 ls | table | ansi strip
 ```

-The `table` command also has multipe options for _changing_ the rendering of a table, such as:
+The `table` command also has multiple options for _changing_ the rendering of a table, such as:

 - `-e` to expand data that would normally be collapsed when rendering.
 Compare `scope modules | table` to `scope modules | table -e`.
 - `-i false` to hide the `index`/`#` column